tin2tin/script_update_checker/README.md

 Following the full rewrite of Grease pencil shipped in Blender 4.3+, the API terms updater include search and replaces for Grease pencil V2 to V3.

+### Some links related to Grease pencil V3

 Changes and API equivalences are listed in the [official GP migration page](https://developer.blender.org/docs/release_notes/4.3/grease_pencil_migration/).

+The examples in [using attribute page](https://docs.blender.org/api/4.3/bpy.types.Attribute.html#using-attributes) are really useful now that Grease Pencil fully uses attributes (allowing use in geometry nodes)

+The [architecture internal attribute page](https://developer.blender.org/docs/features/grease_pencil/architecture/#internal-attributes) depicts the structure of Grease pencil V3

+## Extra migration helpers

 The addons works well with the search & replace to update parts of yours script, but of course it does not cover all the things to change.